 One of the survey questions asked employers about any planned changes in employment levels during the next 12 months.
 While 49 percent anticipate employment remaining the same as previous years, 33 percent plan to increase employment.
 This statistic is significant as we begin to understand employer skill needs and gaps, as well as barriers to expanding employment.

 Twenty-eight percent of employers responded that they are experiencing a shortage of skilled applicants, and the responses were similar in the metro and non-metro areas.
-Most of the shortages were in middleskill jobs, or jobs that require education and/or training beyond a high school diploma but do not require a four-year degree.
+Most of the shortages were in middle skill jobs, or jobs that require education and/or training beyond a high school diploma but do not require a four-year degree.